Obama honors firefighters killed in Texas fertilizer plant blast

 "To the families, the neighbors grappling with unbearable loss, we are here to say you are not alone.
 You are not forgotten.
 We may not all live here in Texas, but we're neighbors, too," Obama told more than 9,000 mourners who packed a basketball arena at Baylor University in Waco.

-The April 17 explosion at the West Fertilizer Co plant obliterated a residential section of West, about 20 miles north of Waco.

-A video testimonial for each victim were read by a relative or friend and broadcast on a large screen behind the podium.
+Video testimonials for each victim were read by a family member or friend and broadcast on a large screen behind the podium.

 "'Daddy loves you and he'll be right back,'" Bridges recalled her husband telling the boy.
 "And he didn't come back."